Case Closed for April 2021

 The following cases were dropped/abandoned (no file):

-• Andrew Bronson Darby, 28, 100 block of Salisbury St., Port Charlotte.
-Charge: battery.

-• Shane William Gillis, 47, 1400 block of Fitzgerald Court, North Port.
-Charge: criminal mischief.
+• Frederick Garcia, 51, Toledo, Ohio.
+Charges: possession of a controlled substance without a prescription, possession of not more than 20 grams of marijuana, possession of drug paraphernalia and driving while license is suspended.

-• Yanuel Garcia Mendez, 24, Miami.
-Charge: possession of not more than 20 grams of marijuana.
+• Jontavis Terrell Garvin, 27, Homestead, Florida.
+Charges: possession of not more than 20 grams of marijuana and possession of drug paraphernalia.

+• Kyle Lewis Howard, 20, 300 block of Bollenger St., Punta Gorda.
+Charges: possession of a controlled substance without a prescription and possession of drug paraphernalia.

+• Elysee Joseph, 41, 3400 block of Westlund Terrace, Port Charlotte.
+Charge: littering more than 500 pounds of commercial or hazardous waste.

 The following cases were closed with a disposition of nolle prosequi: